in-the-keyhole/khs-syntax-tree-transformer/README.md

 ## Cobol JSON Syntax Tree to Java Source Code

-Transforms a Cobol JSON Syntax tree into a Java Program ... eventually it will produce a Spring Boot program.
+Transforms a Cobol JSON Syntax tree created using [Antlr](http://www.antlr.org/) parse application into a Java Program ...

 ## Installation and Execution